intel-android/androidhub/reviewer_readme.md

 - *npm* is a javascript based package manager that installed the Android Hub's dependencies and libraries.
 - *bower* is another javascript based package manager focused on client side (browser) based code.
 - *Continuous Integration (CI)* is an automated process we've setup that looks at a github code update and runs pre-defined checks and tests.
 The results of the tests are linked into the Pull Request.
-- *Semantic Versioning* is an industry standard versioning system that separates "breaking" changes, from "compatible" changes, from "bugfix" changes.
-This is typically express as 3 numbers separated by a ".".
+- *[Semantic Versioning](http://semver.org/)* is an industry standard versioning system that separates "breaking" changes, from "compatible" changes, from "bugfix" changes.
+This is typically expressed as 3 numbers separated by a ".".
 For example, "3.1.4" is the 3rd major version, 1st minor update to the 3rd version, and the 4th patch version to the 1st minor update.
+We use it to version the site's releases so its clear that new content has been deployed to production.

 --------